agustinespina/form-data-mysql/README.md

 ## HOW TO DOWNLOAD

-1- Downlaod the ZIPj
+# 1- Downlaod the ZIP
-2- Run your localhost
+# 2- Run your localhost
-3- Add the database to PHPMYADMIN
+# 3- Add the database to PHPMYADMIN